 I moved from Münster to Karlsruhe to Freiburg to Paris to Freiburg to Osnabrück and I did maths in each town.
 On my way, I've also seen some philosophy, computer science and physics.
 Right now I'm working mostly on algebraic geometry and homotopy theory, as I already did for my diploma and my PhD thesis.
 I defended my thesis in 2016.

 You can read more details about my PhD project here.

 Serious preprints can be found on the arXiv.

 I'm (passive) member of the DMV (german math society), EMS (european math society), Mieterverein, and a medium-active member of the political party Bündnis '90 Die Grünen (EU: Greens/EFA) and the scientific communication movement Scientists for Future (Regionalgruppe Osnabrück).
 I was stipendiate of the Studienstiftung des deutschen Volkes (german national merit foundation) during my undergrad studies and I was PhD stipendiate of the Studienstiftung from July 2012 to April 2016.
-I am alumnus of the Graduiertenkolleg "Cohomological Methods in Geometry" of the DFG (german research foundation) and I am associated to the Graduiertenkolleg "Combinatorial Structures in Geometry" from October 2016 to October 2019 when it ended.
+I am alumnus of the Graduiertenkolleg "Cohomological Methods in Geometry" of the DFG (german research foundation) and I was associated to the Graduiertenkolleg "Combinatorial Structures in Geometry" from October 2016 to October 2019 when it ended.

 In my free time, I

 try to learn juggling blindfolded am a parent of three kids (first 2013 then twins 2016).
 Besides that, I'm a coffee&mushroom geek and my siblings call me the Konpedia.

 If you want a more profound CV, you should contact me directly, although I do offer a (possibly outdated, from June 2018) PDF version of my CV here.

 To lighten up your mood, here are some quotes I like: